from Stormsriver Village

 Discover nature at its purest form on the “Tsitsikamma Woodcutters Journey”

-Enjoy a delicious lunch or tea at a beautiful picnic site next to the Stormsriver, where wagons outspanned more than a century ago.
+Enjoy a delicious snack at a beautiful picnic site next to the Stormsriver, where wagons outspanned more than a century ago.

 Come and see the Famous Human Tree

 Experience our 450-500-year-old "FOREST GUARD" sleeping during day time and ready to guard the forest at night.

 You will be amazed!
 The “Human Tree” is a Hardpear tree; these trees can get up to 800 years old!

 The Tsitsikamma indigenous forest takes you back to a time where the forest was "home" to hunter-gatherers and their existence in the forest.
 Discover how the forest lives and breathe the sounds of birds like the Knysna Loerie and Green-Wood hoopoes.